Concordia University Irvine

 Severe Economic Hardship

-Benefit: Work part-time, off campus, for one year while the student is still taking classes at CUI
+Benefit: Work part-time, off-campus, for one year while the student is still taking classes at Concordia University Irvine.

 Application: Apply through U.S. Citizenship and Immigration Services with the help of the OGP.